whatsondoc/vmss-jumpbox/README.md

 - Allows for multiple repeat uses of the deployment template (all created entities have largely uniquely generated names)
-- Allows for creation of a new vnet (along with new storage account) or to deploy all VMs into an existing vnet and subnet -- If you have multiple subnets in the vnet. you may need to amend the template to include details of all subnets to avoid ARM trying to delete non-specified subnets
+- Allows for creation of a new vnet (along with new storage account) or to deploy all VMs into an existing vnet and subnet
-- HPC optimised; parameter files have options for A8/A9 and H16r instances.
-Other VM SKUs can be added if necessary.
-HPC specific OS distros also added as choice options
+- Support for Premium & Standard storage
+- Support for Accelerated Networking
-- Jumpbox has a different VM SKU than the VMSS compute nodes
+- Jumpbox has a different VM SKU than the VMSS compute nodes (allowed values for SKUs has been increased significantly)
+- Includes custom script extension for both jumpbox/headnode and VMSS nodes
 - user-authentication.sh has been modified slightly to add a reminder for pre-reqs and syntax, and to reference variables as opposed to hardcoded values